samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

-* `adminUsername` (*Type inferred from the provided value*): Your ServiceNow administrator username.
+* `adminUsername` (string; *Type inferred from the provided string value*): Your ServiceNow administrator username.
 Console display name: "Username".
 * `apiUrl` (string): The API URL to target, such as "https://mycompany.service-now.com".
 Console display name: "API URL".
 * `password` (string): Your ServiceNow administrator password.
 Console display name: "Password".